 So Why am I not using GeneratePress for this Site?

 GeneratePress is a fantastic theme, the potential to design it to your liking is endless.
 The speed as I have said is the fastest I have seen, and I have tried most of the best themes for speed.

-Newspaper X is no slouch, and so long as my website loads under 3 seconds I will not be in any rush to convert.
+Newspaper X was no slouch, and so long as my website loaded under 3 seconds I wasn’t in any rush to convert.

-So if I had my GeneratePress licence before I made this website, I would almost certainly not have used this theme.
+So if I had my GeneratePress licence before I made this website, I would almost certainly not have used Newspaper X.

-When my support for this theme ending this year, if I have any issues I cannot resolve, I will have to renew my subscription.
-At that point I will not do so.
-I have not had the best support from Newspaper X’s customer support so there is no incentive for me.
+When my support for this theme ended that year, I did not renew my subscription.
+I have not had the best support from Newspaper X’s customer support so there was no incentive for me.

 GeneratePress Review Thoughts

 I hope this GeneratePress review has been informative in your decision making process.
 In making this GeneratePress review I have attempted to cover all the bases, but one thing I have yet to cover is long term usage.
 But I will make sure to update this article with my long term findings.

 For more articles like this check out my other reviews.

 Artist / Photographer / Videographer